Goosebumps #2: Stay Out of the Basement

 Act II – Shit is getting real and it’s time to GTFO.

-In the end, Plant Dad was brutally cut in half with an axe because he forgot to call Margaret “princess.”
+In the end, Plant Dad was brutally cut in half with an ax because he forgot to call Margaret “princess.”
 Now if that’s not the most basic-ass nickname of basic-ass nicknames, I don’t know what is.
 I bet he also called Casey “sport” but Stine never got around to mentioning it.
 In a nice classic Goosebumps denouement, Margret bends down to tie her shoe and a flower rubs up against her ankle and claims that he’s her real father.
-These sort of endings are a staple of the series, but this is one of my favorite so far.
+These sorts of endings are a staple of the series, but this is one of my favorites so far.

 The fact that the bulk of the story had to take place in the one house made for a lot of start and stop moments that ended up killing a lot of the tension.
 The final act was really enjoyable once we got there.
 Also, this was one of the better mini-twist endings of the series.